You are currently viewing Skilled Worker Visa 2024

 • your child over 18 if they’re currently in the UK as your dependant

-You’ll need to provide evidence of your relationship when you apply.
+You’ll need to provide evidence of your relationship to your dependant when you apply.

 Your partner